SubhadipKundu1999/nodeJs/Readme.md

 # Unit Testing:
 - Defination:

-   unit testing is a process of testing individual units orc omponents of our application in isolation. an "unit" is smallest , testable part of the application, such as function, methods and class
+   unit testing is a process of testing individual units or components of our application in isolation. an "unit" is smallest , testable part of the application, such as function, methods and class

 - Key Characteristics: